etsryn/Linear-Regression/README.md

 Each model folder contains:

-- **Dataset/**: The dataset used for training and testing the model.
+- **Dataset**: The dataset used for training and testing the model.
 - **model.ipynb or model.py**: A Jupyter Notebook (`.ipynb`) or Python script (`.py`) that includes the code for data preprocessing, model training, and evaluation.
 - **README.md**: A brief description of the dataset, the goal of the model, and insights derived from the analysis.
-- **Results/**: Visualizations, performance metrics, or other relevant outputs generated during the model's evaluation.
+- **Results**: Visualizations, performance metrics, or other relevant outputs generated during the model's evaluation.

 ## How to Use This Repository